Sarah Burke: Legacy

+In 2006, Burke was inducted into the Midland Sports Hall of Fame.

-On June 12, 2012, the Canadian Olympic Committee announced that Burke was inducted into the 2012 Canadian Olympic Hall of Fame for her role in advocating for ski halfpipe's inclusion in the Olympic program.
+On June 12, 2012, the Canadian Olympic Committee announced that Burke was inducted into the 2012 Canadian Olympic Hall of Fame for her role in advocating ski halfpipe's inclusion in the Olympic program.

 Rory Bushfield and Burke's family started the Sarah Burke Foundation in 2012 to aid young winter athletes with monetary scholarships; seven scholarship recipients competed at the 2022 Beijing Winter Olympics.

 In 2014, Burke was posthumously inducted into the Canada's Sports Hall of Fame.

 In February 2014, Canada Post produced commemorative stamps honouring Burke, curler Sandra Schmirler and figure skater Barbara Ann Scott for being "pioneers of winter sports".

 Burke was honoured on National Flag of Canada Day on February 15, 2014.
 The flag was then given to Burke's family as a tribute to her legacy.

 At the 2014 Winter Olympics in Sochi, Russia, the IOC refused permission for snowboarder Torah Bright to wear a tribute sticker to Burke during the Games.
 Before the finals of halfpipe started, the event volunteers paid tribute to Burke by skiing in a heart-shaped formation.

 In March 2014, the Government of Ontario announced that it would dedicate Highway 93 in memory of her and name it as the Sarah Burke Memorial Highway.
 The route extends entirely within Simcoe County with its southern terminus near Barrie, Ontario, her birthplace.

 On October 17, 2016, Burke was part of the class inducted into the Ontario Sports Hall of Fame at the Sheraton Centre Toronto Hotel.

 On October 21, 2022, Burke was inducted into the Springwater Sports Hall of Fame.